4 Top Work From Home and Remote Agent Trends to Watch

 The remote agent model has become a modern staple for organizations across the board.
 However, the trade-off is losing valuable face-to-face communication with workers who don’t report to the office.
 And when it comes to employee engagement, most organizations have started the conversation about what successful engagement programs look like for their workforce, and how to improve engagement overall.

-When it comes to employee engagement among remote workers, strategies and results can be something of a mixed bag.
-Companies may be able to contact a remote worker via video chat or phone call, but he or she still misses out on interactions with co-workers and the brick-and-mortar company culture, which can play a large part in engagement levels.
+To address employee engagement among remote workers, strategies and results can be something of a mixed bag.
+Companies may be able to contact a remote worker via video chat or phone call, but he or she may still miss out on interactions with co-workers and the brick-and-mortar company culture, which can play a large part in engagement levels.

-2) Advancements in Security and Technology Means a More Open Market for Home Agents
+2) Advancements in Security and Technology Means a More Open Market for Remote Home Agents

 There’s no question that there are a number of advantages to letting contact center agents work from home.
-Freelance industry research demonstrates that recruiting and hiring talent for brick-and-mortar positions takes an average of 43 days, as opposed to just three days in the virtual world (Upwork).
-Additionally, companies like Atena have saved millions of dollars in overhead costs by employing the WFH model (Forbes).
+According to numerous private and government sources, it takes an average of 42 days to fill a position in the brick-and-mortar world, as opposed to just three days in the virtual world (Upwork).

 Thanks to WI-FI access, cloud computing, and other advances in technology, many service and support jobs can be done outside the office.
 Historically, many companies in the financial service sector have avoided home agent programs due to security concerns.
 However, thanks to advancements in technology, large financial organizations like Capital One are now reporting success with this model.